ozone10/7zip-Dark7zip/README.md

 - [dark.colors.view]/[light.colors.view] - for listview and treeview
   - backgroundView
   - textView
+  - gridlines - color for listview grid lines, when View -> Details is used and Tools -> Options... -> Settings tab -> Show grid lines is checked

 All options are optional.
 You can define only "[section]" and "key=value" you want to be applied.
 Tip: renaming section will disable all "key=value" pairs of that section and default values will be used.